GlaistersFarm/glaistersfarm/booking.markdown

 A maximum of two dogs are welcome at an additional cost of £20 per dog.
 We do not permit dogs upstairs, in bedrooms or on the furniture.

+Please note the farmhouse and all buildings on site are strictly no smoking and no vaping.

 ## Prices

 Prices are as follows: